chiubaca/free-web-tools-and-utils/README.md

 # Free Web Tools & Utils 🙌

 A list of free web tools &amp; utils from around the internet which I have found useful.
-Yes there are probably other awesome repos similar to this such as sw-yx's [Spark Joy](https://github.com/sw-yx/spark-joy), but this is mine ☺.
+Yes there are probably other similar repos but this is mine ☺.

 - [Searchable and sortable Notion version](https://www.notion.so/alexchiu/129af2d96a3047c8bdf88f9a0b2c5a37?v=416d54da7e8840bcbdc094d0b26762f5)